 Navigation is a fundamental behavior that has evolved multiple times during the course of evolution.
-This is not a trivial task, since the environment is not uniform.
+This is not a trivial task, because the environment is not uniform.
 Obstacles, changing terrain, and physical dangers constrain an animal’s choices, and require constant behavioral adjustment to decide optimal trajectory and limb placement.
-Like a dog choosing to carefully place its paws on the white strips of a cross-walk on a hot day, animals alter their innate motor programs to mitigate environmental constraints.
+Like a dog choosing to carefully place its paws on the white strips of a crosswalk on a hot day, animals alter their innate motor programs to mitigate environmental constraints.
 A unique motor program where this is exceptionally important is climbing.
 Unlike crawling/walking, climbing requires the animal to suspend itself by a substrate that is not as uniform as the ground.
 An incorrect step while walking may lead an animal to fall a short distance, but a misstep while climbing can be potentially disastrous.
-Orb-weaving spiders are an excellent example of this behavior.
-They live for most of their lives on their webs, and must navigate the web’s variable geometry to capture their prey.
-The web itself provides a uniquely advantageous substrate for experimentation, since its geometry is easy to quantify, and is behaviorally relevant to the spider.
-It also serves as the primary source of sensory input used for navigation.
-Many other climbing animals, such as primates, evolved to climb variable environments, however these organisms are often not tractable for experiments.
-Artificial environments with known parameters can be created, but have dubious behavioral relevance.
+Nocturnal orb-weaving spiders are an excellent example of this behavior.
+They live for most of their lives on their webs, and they must navigate the web’s variable geometry to capture their prey.
+The web itself provides a uniquely advantageous substrate for experimentation, because its geometry is easy to quantify and is behaviorally relevant to the spider.
+It also serves as the primary source of sensory input (vibration) used for navigation.
+Many other climbing animals, such as primates, evolved to climb variable environments; however, these organisms are often not tractable for experiments.
+Artificial environments with known parameters can be created but have dubious behavioral relevance.
 Model organisms such as mice can climb variable substrates, but this is often a learned behavior, and not their primary mode of locomotion.
 However, orb-weaving spiders are small, with brains that evolved to primarily navigate on webs.

-Despite considerable research into web-geometry and web-building behavior, the actual biomechanics and ethology of limb movement along the web are poorly understood.
+Despite considerable research into web geometry, web biomaterial and web-building behavior, the biomechanics and ethology of spider limb movement along the web are poorly understood.
 An improved understanding of this behavior will help inform not only how animals adjust their behaviors to accommodate their environment, but also help inform how we can use this knowledge to build robots that can climb along suspended substrates.
-This can be useful for dangerous tasks such as high voltage cable inspection and maintenance, bridge and tower construction and maintenance, etc.
+Such robots can be useful for dangerous tasks such as high voltage cable inspection and maintenance, bridge and tower construction and maintenance, etc.

-Hypothesis: Spiders sense and actively filter vibrational frequencies sensed by their legs, and use this information for web navigation and object localization.
+Hypothesis: Spiders sense and actively filter vibrational frequencies detected by their legs and use this information for web navigation and object localization.

 Nature of Collaboration

-Chen Li has extensive experience in biomechanics, and the modeling of XXXXX.
-Andrew Gordus has extensive experience in invertebrate behavioral neuroscience, and has maintained a spider colony of several hundred individuals, and has developed a research program focusing on uncovering the underlying neuronal mechanisms that encode orb-weaving behavior.
-The combination of defining underlying biological mechansisms of navigation, with biomechanical modeling will enable a profoundly insightful understanding of the principles for optimal locomotion and object localization on suspended substrates.
+Chen Li has extensive experience in biomechanics and the modeling of animal locomotion in complex environments.
+Andrew Gordus has extensive experience in invertebrate behavioral neuroscience, has maintained a spider colony of several hundred individuals, and has developed a research program focusing on uncovering the underlying neuronal mechanisms that encode orb-weaving behavior.
+The combination of defining underlying biological mechanisms of navigation with biomechanical modeling will enable a new understanding of the principles of optimal navigation and object localization on suspended substrates.

 Aim 1: Define vibrational sensory field detected by spider limbs.
 (Gordus)